MatheusRich/matheusrich.github.io/_drafts/2021-in-review.md

 too!

 Contributing to Rails and especially Ruby were my personal highlights of 2021.
 I've always wanted to do this!
-I'm really pleased with those achievements.
+I'm really happy with those achievements.

 [^1]: Ruby Cards [in RubyWeekly](https://rubyweekly.com/issues/546#:~:text=around%20the%C2%A0corner.-,%40RubyCards,-is%20a%20Twitter)
 [^2]: Thread about Matz's view on what's coming after Ruby 3.0 [in RubyWeekly](https://rubyweekly.com/issues/556#:~:text=you%20can%20enjoy-,Matheus%20Richard%27s,-Twitter%20notes%20of)